pirovc/ganon/README.md

 ## Hierarchical classification

 Ganon classification can be performed in one or more databases at the same time.
 The databases can be provided in a hierarchical order.
 Multiple database classification can be performed providing several inputs for `--db-prefix`.
-They are required to be built with the same `k` size.
-To classify reads in a hierarchical order, `--hierarchy-labels` should be provided. `--max-error/--min-kmers` can be provided for each database. `--max-error-unique` can be provided for each hierarchy level.
+They are required to be built with the same `--kmer-size` and `--window-size` values.
+To classify reads in a hierarchical order, `--hierarchy-labels` should be provided. `--abs-cutoff/--rel-cutoff` can be provided for each database. `--abs-filter/--rel-filter` can be provided for each hierarchy level.
 When using multiple hierarchical levels, output files will be generated for each level (use `--output-single` to generate a single output from multiple hierarchical levels).

 For example: